StreisandEffect/streisand/README.md

   * Client DNS resolution is handled via [Dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) to prevent DNS leaks.
   * TLS Authentication is enabled which helps protect against active probing attacks.
 Traffic that does not have the proper HMAC is simply dropped.
 * [Shadowsocks](http://shadowsocks.org/en/index.html)
+  * The high-performance [libev variant](https://github.com/shadowsocks/shadowsocks-libev) is installed.
+This version is capable of handling thousands of simultaneous connections.
   * A QR code is generated that can be used to automatically configure the Android and iOS clients by simply taking a picture.
 You can tag '8.8.8.8' on that concrete wall, or you can glue the Shadowsocks instructions and some QR codes to it instead!
 * [sslh](http://www.rutschle.net/tech/sslh.shtml)
   * Sslh is a protocol demultiplexer that allows Nginx, OpenSSH, and OpenVPN to share port 443.
 This provides an alternative connection option and means that you can still route traffic via OpenSSH and OpenVPN even if you are on a restrictive network that blocks all access to non-HTTP ports.